ChiThang-50Cent/screen-translator-v2/README.md

 ## 🐛 Troubleshooting

 ### Extension not working
-- Check if API key is configured properly
+- Check if both API keys are configured properly
 - Ensure stable internet connection
 - Refresh the webpage and try again